Prisoners: health in prison

 Similarly, in the 17th SPS Prisoner Survey, people in prison reported a diagnosis of: depression 39%, anxiety/panic disorders 29%, post-traumatic stress disorder (PTSD) 11% and schizophrenia 4% (SPS Prisoner Survey, 2019).

 This points to high mental healthcare needs for a substantial proportion of the prison population.
-In the 2021/22 annual report, HM Inspectorate of Prisons in Scotland recommended a specific focus on “healthcare and support for those with mental health needs in prisons” with a “full thematic review of prison healthcare in 2023” (HMIPS - HM Chief Inspectors Annual Report)
+In the 2023/24 annual report, HM Inspectorate of Prisons in Scotland singled out the “the management of clearly mentally unwell prisoners” and access to metal health care as areas of significant concern.
+(HMIPS – HM Chief Inspectors Annual Report)

 The Scottish Government published a social care modelling study (Prison Population: social care needs, 2022) which highlighted a large degree of uncertainty regarding the prevalence of social care needs in Scotland’s prison population.
 Different methodologies yield estimates ranging from around 3% to 13%, with the preferred central estimate being 7-10%.